nienkenoort/incremental/README.md

 ## Features
 The program works on Python version 3.6.4.
 When the user runs the program by calling the proofnet.py file in their command prompt, a line saying "Enter your sentence" will appear on the command prompt.
 The user will write a sentence, this can sentence can be incomplete as well as complete.
-An example is "The red head and boot".
-Another example can be "The red head and".
+An example is "De rode hoed en laars".
+Another example can be "De rode laars en".
 The program will create a proofnet of the given sentence.
 If the sentence is not yet complete, the program will complete the sentence.
 The completed sentence will be returned by the program.